Biology (BIOL)

 BIOL 310.
 FUNDAMENTALS OF GENETICS.
 5 Credits.

-This course provides comprehensive coverage of the major topic areas of genetics: classical, molecular and evolutionary.
+Provides comprehensive coverage of the major topic areas of genetics: classical, molecular, and evolutionary.

 Cross-listed: GEOS 312, PLAN 312.